lomorage/homepage/content/installation-pi.md

 ExecStart=/opt/lomorage/bin/lomod -b /opt/lomorage/var --mount-dir /media/pi  --max-upload 1 --max-fetch-preview 3
 ```

-If your username is not "pi", you need to change "User=pi" in "/lib/systemd/system/lomod.service", and use your username.

 **Make sure the user has the r/w permission for the "mount-dir" set above**

 ### 4. Run